bethanyhgardner/gender-bias-names/analysis/exp2_analysis_supplementary.md

     conditions as 1
   - quad = quadratic effect of Gender Rating
   - subjGender = participant gender
+  - recentered = center name gender rating by scale (at 4)

 Load data and select columns used in model.
 See data/exp2_data_about.txt for more details.